franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 With OpenProject 15.4, you can now generate nicely styled PDF files from a work package description.
 This is particularly helpful if you want to create contracts or other formal documents.

-If you click the "More" menu in a work package, you previsously had the "Download PDF" option which created a document that included all important work package information, including attributes like assignee and the work package description.
+If you click the "More" menu in a work package, you previously had the "Download PDF" option which created a document that shows all important work package information, including attributes like assignee and the work package description.
 Now, this option is renamed to **Generate PDF** and includes many more possibilities.
 Clicking "Generate PDF" opens an interface where you can customize your PDF, e.g. by choosing of you want hyphenation and by entering a footer text.

-Most important, you can now choose between two templates: One is **attributes and description**, which creates a document like you were used to before 15.4.
-The other is **contract**, which generates a PDF in a style of a German contract and including only the work package description:
+Most important, you can now choose between two templates: One is **Attributes and description**, which creates a document like you were used to before 15.4.
+The other is **Contract**, which generates a PDF in a style of a German contract and including only the work package description:

 ![Screenshot: OpenProject work package, the option to Generate PDF with "Contract" selected as template](openproject-15-4-generate-pdf-template.png)